Skip to main content

 Keep these bookmarked.
 You’ll reference them more than you think.

-Indiana State Department of Health - Body Art Program
+Indiana Department of Health - Body Art Program

-The ISDH website has downloadable application forms, inspection checklists, and copies of the relevant administrative code.
+The IDOH website has downloadable application forms, inspection checklists, and copies of the relevant administrative code.
 Start there for any official documents.

 Other Useful Resources